ihmc-scale/act-up-model/README.md

 First load into Lisp the source file `model-server.lisp`.
 Then define a function, `scale:run-model`.
 Note that `model-server.lisp` does need to be loaded first so that the symbol `scale:run-model` is available.

-The `scale:run-model` function should take twoarguments:
+The `scale:run-model` function should take two arguments:

 * `parameters`, a list structure described further below

 * ``raw-data`, a Lisp formatted version of what is provided under this tag by the reasoner; I don't really know what this is all about, so am doing no further formatting on this at present; we may choose to change this later

-The value returned by `scale:run-model` will be converted to JSON and written back on the TCP stream to the reasoner.
+The first value returned by `scale:run-model` will be converted to JSON and written back on the TCP stream to the reasoner.
-As the output format appears still to be in flux, for now it is recommended that `scale:run-model` simply return a string; we'll update this when things become clearer.

 The `parameters` is an a-list mapping parameter names to p-lists.
 The parameter names are provided as keywords.
 The p-lists map attributes of the parameter to values.
 Thus, you can get the `:value` of the `:noise` parameter by doing